 - Specifying the recipient address

-- Preventing automated scripts from using your form
+- Preventing automated “bots” from using your form to send you spam

 - What if I don't see a "cgi-bin" directory or "FormMail.pl" file on my site?

 - More information about the FormMail program